-- A quarterly estimate of single name concentrations within the underwriting portfolio, a quarterly estimate of the PMLs, quarterly estimates of Underwriting Stress scenarios, as well as annual estimates of various Lloyd's Realistic Disaster Scenarios ("RDS"). - Stress tests of it its investment portfolio under historical and hypothetical periods of investment market turmoil, and the effects on Somers' liquidity position. - An annual planning analysis of our underwriting and investment activities, with quarterly monitoring and reforecasts presented to the Board.
+- A quarterly estimate of the PMLs, quarterly estimates of Underwriting Stress scenarios, as well as annual estimates of various Realistic Disaster Scenarios ("RDS"). - Stress tests of it its investment portfolio under historical and hypothetical periods of investment market turmoil, and the effects on Somers' liquidity position. - An annual planning analysis of our underwriting and investment activities, with quarterly monitoring and reforecasts presented to the Board.
 Somers has utilized the internal models calibrated to rating agency and regulatory requirements as part of our assessment of the capital requirements of our proposed business plans, and measures its projected forward looking capital adequacy and liquidity position in historical and hypothetical stressed scenarios.